-The in-stack NO_2/NO_x ratio can be specified by using either the CO NO2STACK keyword to specify a default value to be used for all sources, or by using the SO NO2RATIO keyword to specify a value on a source-by-source basis.
-In AEDT, a default value is provided and the user is able to set unique values for each source in the GUI.
+The in-stack NO_2/NO_x ratio can be specified by using either CO NO2STACK to specify a default value to be used for all sources, or by using SO NO2RATIO to specify the value to be used at the source category level (this overrides the value specified by CO NO2STACK).
+In AEDT, a default value is provided, and the user is able to set unique values for each source in the GUI.
 In-stack ratios must be between 0.1 and 1.0, inclusive.